 Beth Sholom Synagogue exterior, Elkins Park, PA.
 Photo by Lazlo Regos, courtesy of Beth Sholom Synagogue Preservation Foundation.

 Beth Sholom Synagogue Preservation Foundation presents a newly commissioned, site-responsive multimedia installation by visual artist and Pew Fellow David Hartt.
 Comprising video, sculpture, music, and other elements, David Hartt: The Histories (le Mancenillier) activates Beth Sholom Synagogue, a Frank Lloyd Wright-designed National Historic Landmark in Elkins Park, just outside of Philadelphia.
 The organization describes the exhibition as a work that “considers histories of Jewish and Black Diasporas in the United States.”
 Hartt’s installation centers around 19th-century Jewish-American and Creole composer Louis Moreau Gottschalk.
-Ethiopian pianist Girma Yifrashewa will record the work of Gottschalk as the score for the installation, and a series of live programs featuring Caribbean, African American, and Jewish music by Philadelphia-based baritone Jean Bernard Cerin will activate the building on select Sundays.
+Ethiopian pianist Girma Yifrashewa will record the work of Gottschalk as the score for the installation, and a series of live programs will feature Caribbean, African American, and Jewish music from the nineteenth and early twentieth centuries, organized by Philadelphia-based baritone Jean Bernard Cerin.